janosh/pymatgen-2-paper/paper/main.typ

 //#pmg is an open-source Python library for materials analysis, offering tools from basic crystallographic operations to complex electronic structure analysis @ong_python_2013 @jain_commentary_2013.
 Key features include:

 Today, #pmg aims to accelerate materials discovery by providing a comprehensive toolkit for researchers at all levels @curtarolo_highthroughput_2013.
 While pymatgen’s original goals—such as crystallographic operations and electronic structure analysis—remain central, its capabilities have grown substantially to support a broad spectrum of tasks in computational materials science.
-Today, pymatgen offers powerful tools for crystallographic and structural analysis including coordination environment analysis, electronic structure parsing, thermodynamic and phase diagram construction, analysis of phonon properties and seamless integration with various DFT codes.
-Additionally, it includes utilities for machine learning applications in materials property prediction @ward_matminer_2018, reflecting its evolution into a comprehensive platform for materials informatics. #pmg therefore aims to be a powerful, flexible, and reliable software tool @horton_promises_2021 in the growing complexity of computational materials science.
+Today, #pmg offers powerful tools for crystallographic and structural analysis, including coordination environment analysis, electronic structure parsing, thermodynamic and phase diagram construction, analysis of phonon properties, and interfaces to  various DFT codes.
+Additionally, it includes utilities for machine learning applications in materials property prediction @ward_matminer_2018, reflecting its evolution into a comprehensive platform for materials informatics. #pmg therefore aims to be a powerful, flexible, and reliable software tool @horton_promises_2021, in the growing complexity of computational materials science.

+// I had a language bug here.
+I used "is integrated with" in the wrong way.
+It wasn't that I did not know what was integrated with what but rather I somehow used the phrase incorrectly.
+I think the with threw me off.
+Sorry.
+Should be correct now.

 == Interoperability and Comparative Tools

 #pmg complements other materials science tools, notably ASE @larsen_atomic_2017.
 While both offer parsers for DFT and quantum chemistry codes, as well as tools for structure and molecule manipulation, their focus differs.
 ASE emphasizes simulation workflows, integrating quantum-chemical calculators and molecular dynamics.
 In contrast, #pmg centers on materials data analysis,@jain_computational_2016 supporting tasks from oxidation state prediction to thermal conductivity modeling.
 The two are thus complementary and often used together.
 One of #pmg's strengths is its interoperability, as it has the capability to read various molecule and structure file formats and to retrieve molecules and structures from databases.
-Furthermore, it provides interfaces to DFT codes (e.g., VASP, Quantum Espresso) or post-processing tools such as Phonopy.
+Furthermore, it provides interfaces to DFT codes (e.g., VASP, Quantum Espresso) or post-processing tools such as `Phonopy`.

 // Maybe rephrase to be a bit more succinct in comparing pymatgen and ASE
+// Again, I tried.
+I hope I succeeded

 = Community Adoption and Impact
 *@ Seán*